Fast Track M.A. in Educational Administration

 Transfer of Graduate Credit

-Caldwell College will accept the transfer of six credits of graduate work in education from another accredited institution provided the credits were completed within five years of the student’s registration at Caldwell College.
+Caldwell University will accept the transfer of six credits of graduate work in education from another accredited institution provided the credits were completed within five years of the student’s registration at Caldwell University.
 Official transcripts of previous graduate work as well as the description of each course must be submitted for review at the time of application.
 Approval of transfer credit is based on course content and grade earned in the course.
 Each transfer request will be reviewed by the Program Coordinator.
 No transfer credits will be approved after the conclusion of the first summer session, or the completion of nine credits on campus.

 STATEMENT OF OUTCOMES ASSESSMENT